strategicdata/pmhc-mds-spec/doc/include/definitions.rst

 Episode - Referrer Organisation Type
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The type of organisation making the referral.
+Type of organisation in which the referring professional is based.

 :Field name: referrer_organisation_type